Last Updated June 5th, 2026. Please ensure that you read the Terms & Conditions carefully.

 To ensure a successful partnership and maintain a clear understanding of the project scope, the following policies regarding design and sampling are in effect:

-• Design & Budget Alignment
+- Design & Budget Alignment

 Clients are responsible for designing and developing products within their specified budget.
 LS Custom Manufacture LLC (DBA Lafrance Studio) will not reduce its service fees for a design that is beyond the client’s financial capacity.
 We are committed to providing the highest quality of work, and our pricing reflects the true value of our craftsmanship and expertise.
-If a design’s complexity or scope exceeds the client’s budget, we will provide guidance on how to simplify the design to meet their financial goals.
+If a design’s complexity or scope exceeds the client’s budget, we will provide guidance on how to simplify the design to meet their financial goals. - The Sampling Process

 The sampling phase is a critical part of product development.
 Clients must understand that this is an iterative process.
-It is a standard industry practice to require multiple samples—often two to three—to achieve the perfect fit and style.
+It is a standard industry practice to require multiple samples, often two to three, to achieve the perfect fit and style.
 Each sample is a new step in the development process, and our fees are based on the work required to produce each new version.
-This process is essential to ensure the final product meets the highest standards of quality and fit.
+This process is essential to ensure the final product meets the highest standards of quality and fit. - Design Changes After Sampling

 Once a design is in the sampling phase, any fundamental change to the design is considered a new project, not a simple alteration.
 This includes, but is not limited to, changes in the silhouette, construction, or key design features.
 Such changes will require the creation of new patterns, tech packs, and samples, and will be quoted and billed as a new design.
-This policy ensures that the value of our time and expertise for each unique design is accurately reflected.
+This policy ensures that the value of our time and expertise for each unique design is accurately reflected. - Design Complexity & Pricing Philosophy

 The definitions of “Simple,” “Medium,” and “High” complexity, as outlined in our Design Complexity & Pricing Guide on this website, are foundational to our service pricing.
 Our fees reflect the specialized skill, time, and resources required for each complexity level, ensuring a fair valuation of our craftsmanship and expertise.
 Prices will directly correspond to the determined complexity of the design.
 LS Custom Manufacture LLC (DBA Lafrance Studio) will not adjust the value of its services or lower prices for designs classified as Medium or High complexity if they do not align with a client’s budget.
-Should a client’s budget not accommodate the cost of a complex design, we are happy to work collaboratively to simplify the design to fit within their financial parameters without compromising core aesthetics.
+Should a client’s budget not accommodate the cost of a complex design, we are happy to work collaboratively to simplify the design to fit within their financial parameters without compromising core aesthetics. - Initial Sample Use and Liability

 The First Prototype (or Fit Sample) provided to the client is a developmental tool intended solely for internal review, fit assessment, and correction of technical specifications.
 It is explicitly not a final or production-ready garment.
 LS Custom Manufacture bears no responsibility or liability for any aesthetic defects, fit imperfections, or perceived poor quality resulting from the client’s decision to use the initial prototype for public-facing purposes, including but not limited to, website photography, e-commerce listings, marketing campaigns, or photoshoots.
-The client assumes all risk associated with using any sample that has not been mutually approved as the Pre-Production Sample (PPS) for commercial display.
+The client assumes all risk associated with using any sample that has not been mutually approved as the Pre-Production Sample (PPS) for commercial display. - Scheduling and Client-Driven Rush Requests

-LS Custom Manufacture processes all projects based on an agreed-upon, sequential production schedule designed to uphold our standards of quality and efficiency.
-Any client request to expedite a project timeline or prioritize an order ahead of the current production queue must be mutually agreed upon in writing and will be subject to a Mandatory Rush Fee, which will be quoted based on the severity of the timeline compression.
+LS Custom Manufacture processes all projects based on an agreed-upon, sequential development schedule designed to uphold our standards of quality and efficiency.
+Any client request to expedite a project timeline or prioritize an order ahead of the current development queue must be mutually agreed upon in writing and will be subject to a Mandatory Rush Fee, which will be quoted based on the severity of the timeline compression.
 Furthermore, LS Custom Manufacture reserves the right to decline any rush request that compromises our commitment to quality.
-The client acknowledges that by requesting an expedited timeline, they accept an inherent increase in risk, and LS Custom Manufacture is not liable for any defects, quality degradation, or fit issues that may arise from a rush production schedule.
+The client acknowledges that by requesting an expedited timeline, they accept an inherent increase in risk, and LS Custom Manufacture is not liable for any defects, quality degradation, or fit issues that may arise from a rush development schedule.

 Fit Verification & Modeling Policy